AnyDSL/MimIR/docs/README.md

 * While Thorin emits [LLVM](https://llvm.org/), it does *not* link against LLVM.

     Simply toss the emitted `*.ll` file to your system's LLVM toolchain.
-    But techincally, you don't need LLVM.
+    But technically, you don't need LLVM.